StevenLomon/stock-market-big-data-project-spark-bigquery/README.md

 ```
 As for the tables that are already in the warehouse, they are updated with the [following query.](/bigquery-queries/update_tables_correct_query.sql).
 The existing queries are also updated to use the updated tables.

+### Visualization in PowerBI and Looker Studio
+(Data visualization is not my strong suit at all and I don't really like either haha but for the practice!)

 A dashboard is created in Power BI by first connecting to the BigQuery Data Warehouse.
 Once signed in, the three tables with updated schemas were selected and loaded into Power BI.
 Import is very straightforward option and a more advanced option is DirectQuery (I tried this to get some hands-on experience) It is a great option:
 * When data is too large to fit into memory (e.g., multi-gigabyte or terabyte datasets).
 * When real-time data access is required (e.g., monitoring dashboards with real-time metrics).